OPERATION

 Backpacking in Grand Teton National Park

 Backpacking is an incredibly unique way to explore an area.
-There is something so enticing about walking away from civilization and being completely self sufficient for a period of time.
-Going backpacking can be as simple as walking a mile into the woods to pitch a tent to sleep in for the night OR hiking MANY miles into the abyss where you pitch a tent and wake up to do it again!
+There is something so enticing about walking away from civilization and being completely self sufficient out in the backcountry for a period of time.

 No matter how far you go, you want to make sure that you are fully prepared for your trip by bringing quality gear with you into the backcountry.
-If you’re just looking for the basics, check out what to pack for a day hike.
+If you’re only looking for hiking basics check out what to pack for a day hike.
 If you feel ready to deep dive into the backpacking gear world, then stay with me because I’ve got a ton of good information to share!

 I am a huge believer in buying QUALITY gear and will gladly spend a little extra money on gear that will last me forever!
 Below, I have put together my top rated gear recommendations, including links on where to purchase them.